0x1eef/vite-plugin-ejs/README.md

 vite-plugin-ejs is a Vite plugin for producing one or more files from an EJS template.
 The EJS template could be a HTML document, or any type of text file.
-This project was originally inspired by [vite-plugin-html](https://github.com/vbenjs/vite-plugin-html), but over time became substantiability different.
+This project was originally forked from [vite-plugin-html](https://github.com/vbenjs/vite-plugin-html), but over time became substantially different.

 ## Examples